christophe-rd/wildchrokie/notes/notesCookieScaping.md

 Outer ring, very likely to be 2023 growth.
 ####BETPOP GR 5A P3
 A lot of what appears to be false rings, but not sure.
 I don't know if outer ring is 2022/2023.
+**Neil**:

 ####BETPOP GR5B P12
 Outer ring probably 2022, but not sure if there is a false ring.
 ####BETPOP GR3 P16
 Only 4 rings.
 They are well defined and the cookies is very symmetrical.
 #### BETPOP HF1 P2
-The whitish outer part could be active cambium?
+The whiteish outer part could be active cambium?
 However, there would be a ring before it.
 Outer ring likely to be 2022.
 Would be too large for 2023.
-Realy not sure of multiple rings because none of them appear to be a strong false ring.
+Realy not sure of multiple rings because none of them appear to be a strong fal se ring.
+**Neil:**
+  - White outer part, active cambium?
+He would expect a ring boundary.
+Inner annual density fluctuation.
+  - Outer ring 2022 or 2023?
+2022
 #### BETPOP HF P6
 Outer ring probably 2022.
 Pretty sure of the calls.
 #### BETPOP GR5 P1
 Outer ring probably 2023 (entered as 2023).
 Really hard to tell.
 2 very small rings.
-To double check
+To double check **Neil:**
+-Micro ring
+-Look at the rings.
+RESAND.
+The outer brown ring seems real.
+But it might have not grown.
+Perfect sanding and a microscope.
+Could be a spring frost event or some sort.
+Friesh in switzerland.
+####BETPOP GR5BP3
+Outer ring probably 2022.
+Pretty confident of the calls made.
 #### BETPOP GR5 P6
 Good